webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 Last but not least, if you've already created a separate repository and package for your loader, you could [`npm link`](https://docs.npmjs.com/cli/link) it to the project in which you'd like to test it out.

+T> Use [`webpack-default`](https://github.com/webpack-contrib/webpack-defaults) to setup your webpack loader project.
+It will generate a webpack's standard project for your loader

 ## Simple Usage

 When a single loader is applied to the resource, the loader is called with only one parameter -- a string containing the content of the resource file.